NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 Of those 0.1M, ~30,000 pairs of reads had quality mapping to different chromosomes.

+{% include image-modal.html link="practical_assets/19_FFPE_mate_mapped_to_dif_chr.jpeg" %}-->

+The first three stats give important information: how many reads were in each sample, how many reads passed QC *(this is determined by the sequencer/sequencing facility)*, and how many reads mapped.
+In our case no reads failed QC, and almost every read in both samples mapped.
+Hover over the points to get specific numbers at the top of the table

+{% include image-modal.html link="practical_assets/samtools_reads_passQC_map.png" %}

+Further down this table we have some statistics on how paired reads mapped:

-{% include image-modal.html link="practical_assets/19_FFPE_mate_mapped_to_dif_chr.jpeg" %}
+{% include image-modal.html link="practical_assets/samtools_pairedMapping_stats.png" %}

+The take away from these stats is how many reads were paired, and how many pairs mapped properly (near one another in the genome and with expected stranded-ness).
+In our case, most reads were properly paired in both samples which is good.
+A small number of reads may be improperly paired due to structural variants, but the vast majority of reads are expected to be properly paired.

-We can also see that the FFPE tumor has quite a few supplementary alignments:
+One notable stat for our samples is that the FFPE tumor has quite a few supplementary alignments:

 {% include image-modal.html link="practical_assets/samtools_suppAlign.png" %}

+{% include image-modal.html link="practical_assets/supplementary_dots.png" %}

 When a sequencing read could be aligned to two or more distinct regions of the genome with no overlap, this is called chimeric alignment.
 One of the alignments is arbitrarily designated the “representative alignment” and the others are called “supplementary alignments”.
 Chimeric alignments can be indicative of structural variations.